-A NetHASP dongle is a hardware device which you connect to either your machine or to a server to which you have network access, in order to enable licence access by Orcina software such as OrcaFlex.
-Historically, all Orcina software which requires a licence has been protected in this way; more recently, however, FlexNet software-based licensing was introduced as an alternative, and is available for OrcaFlex from version 11.0 onwards.
-If you would like to switch from dongle licences to FlexNet, please contact us to arrange it.
+A NetHASP dongle is a hardware device which you connect to either your machine or to a server to which you have network access, in order to enable license access by Orcina software such as OrcaFlex.
+Historically, all Orcina software which requires a license has been protected in this way; more recently, however, FlexNet software-based licensing was introduced as an alternative, and is available for OrcaFlex from version 11.0 onwards.
+If you would like to switch from dongle licenses to FlexNet, please contact us to arrange it.

-Your dongle may be sent out to you with a licence or licences already active on it, or you may be sent an inactive dongle to which you will add licences by applying update files with OrcaDongle.
+Your dongle may be sent out to you with a license or licenses already active on it, or you may be sent an inactive dongle to which you will add licenses by applying update files with OrcaDongle.

 Dongle device driver

 In order for Orcina programs to connect to the dongle, a device driver for the dongle needs to be installed.
 This is done as part of the Orcina software installation (should you choose the local access dongle option in the installer) and so most users do not need to know anything about this device driver.
 However, if you are using a version of Windows that was released after your Orcina software then you may need to upgrade this device driver.